What’s New?

 3. Procedural mesh Component

 The first place to visit in the demo folder is Demo/Maps.
 This folder contains all example maps working perfectly with the TPP example character (BP_DemoCharacter).
-If your project uses another character template, the input should probably be changed to make it work properly.

 In the final stage of configuring the project, make sure that project settings are properly configurated: